witold-swierzy/MongoDBReplay/README.md

 Step 8.
 Use the files.
-The simplest way of using scripts generated in Step 7 is to run them in mongosh tool.
+#1 The simplest way of using scripts generated in Step 7 is to run them in mongosh tool.
    example:
        mongosh 'mongo_connection_details' < test.js
-or (to generate an output file) mongosh 'mongo_connection_details' < test.js > output.log 2&>1
+   or (to generate an output file)
+       mongosh 'mongo_connection_details' < test.js > output.log 2&>1

+#2 When INPUT_FILE parameter is not set, the tool reads data from standard input.
+   In that case it is possible to use current MongoDB log file to reproduce commands in real-time scenario.
+   example:
+	tail -n 10000 -f /var/log/mongod.log|java -jar MongoDBReplay.jar

+#3 When OUTPUT_DIR parameter is not set, the tool writes data into standard output.
+   In that case it is possible to use it in the following way
+        tail -n 10000 -f /var/log/mongod.log|java -jar MongoDBReplay.jar 1>./operations.js 2>./log.txt

+   Also in case when both above parameters are not set it is possible to use this tool to replicate commands between
+   - two MongoDB/Oracle API for MongoDB instances: tail -n 10000 -f /var/log/mongod.log|java -jar MongoDBReplay.jar|mongosh 'connection_details'